Natural Solid Perfume Recipe

 Wax was selected to provide rigidity instead of a vegetable butter like Shea Butter or Mango Butter because wax tends to be more stable.
 It also lessens the chance that your solid perfume will fully melt if accidentally left in a very hot area.
 If you prefer, you can substitute a vegetable butter in place of the wax (or in place of some of the wax).
 If doing so, you may need to slightly adjust the amount of wax/butter and jojoba in order to achieve the rigidity that you desire.

 Vegan waxes like Bayberry may potentially work, but the wax to oil ratio may need to be adjusted to achieve the rigidity that you desire.

 Essential Oil Suggestions

 A single essential oil can be used, or you may create and incorporate a blend of essential oils for incorporation into this recipe.

 AromaWeb's Aromatic Blending of Essential Oils Guide offers a helpful basis for creating beautiful, aromatic essential oil blends.

 Carefully measure and gently melt your chosen wax and Jojoba together.
 A double boiler is recommended.
 When the wax has completely melted, remove the mixture from the heat and allow it to cool for a few moments, but don't allow it to solidify.
-Add your chosen essential oil(s) and stir well before pouring the mixture into your containers.
+Add your chosen essential oil(s) and stir well before pouring the mixture into your jars or tubes.
 Allow the containers to cool and harden completely before handling them.